Portland’s Bucket of Blood (or “I’d Rather Be Lonely Tonight”)

 45.51° N, 122.67° W

-Howdy, sailor.
-One wonders how many dusty frontiersmen, cowboys, pioneers arrived west over a century ago and kindly explained to the bartender, sir, I ain’t no sailor.
-I ain’t ever seen the ocean.
+How many dusty frontiersmen, cowboys, pioneers arrived west over a century ago and kindly explained in response to the bartender, sir, I ain’t no sailor.
+Never seen the ocean.
 The bartender, spit-polishing a mug, would’ve said with a grin, not yet, boy.

-There are tunnels beneath these taverns where the unsuspecting sailors-to-be were bedraggledly dragged, pickle-brained & shit-faced, in a state of fugue courtesy of slipped-mickey, taken to the river, to the Willamette, to be tossed like chattel, a commodity of flesh, aboard a merchant vessel and when they woke, if they ever woke, if land was in sight they’d be too miserable to do anything about it.
-Once their legs were sturdy enough to stand, the oceanic waves would knock them down again, virgin fawns introduced to the sea.
-Hangover or seasickness or both would have them over the railing, raising the salty waters a cup or two higher with regurgitate.
+There are tunnels beneath these taverns where the unsuspecting sailors-to-be were bedraggledly dragged.
+They would have been involuntarily pickle-brained, shit-face by way of slipped-mickey, and through the tunnels taken to the river.
+At the Willamette, they would be be tossed like chattel aboard a merchant vessel and when they woke, if they ever woke, if land was in sight they’d be too miserable to do anything about it.
+Once their legs were sturdy enough to stand, the waves would knock them down again.
+Virgin fawns introduced to an unsure world.
+Hangover or seasickness or both would have them over the rail, raising the ocean level a cup or two higher with regurgitate.
 If they were deemed unseaworthy, they’d be tossed overboard and forgotten in a foaming wake of jetsam and sputum.
 Those who survived long enough to lodge a complaint to the captain would likely never see the captain, only be told, you can swim back if you like.
 Next stop: Shanghai.

 Which kind of sets the vibe for tonight.
 Not that I feel Shanghai’d as much as maybe I’ve been baited then switched, much like a cowboy who woke a sailor.

 The White Eagle today is a live music venue in Northeast Portland with a tavern downstairs and rooms to rent on the second floor.
 A hundred years ago, this place was owned by Polish immigrants (the white eagle is emblematic in Poland) and was a tavern where local dock workers would lean against the bar to drink naval-strength rot-gut and piss where they stood.
 Those were the days when the tavern earned the nickname, “Bucket of Blood”, for the amount of violence erupting within its halls.
 Upstairs was a brothel where ladies would take-in riverboat captains, lucky panhandlers who found their nugget and anyone else who could win $2 at poker.
-While the upstairs is, mostly, no longer a den of prostitutes & opium smokers and while the Shanghai tunnels in the basement have been bricked-up, this building, in the industrial dockside region of Northeast Portland, retains a residual dark energy which drifts up your pant leg like a draft of unholy breath, twisting your knee, singeing your thigh, chilling your tailbone, creeping along your spine, slithering between vertebrae, crawling in quick bursts, as an arachnid, alarming the hairs at the back of your neck, until it infects your brain, a dark-spotted potato, a hammer stuck in the cauliflower, a skull over-boiling with soup, a mind full of inescapable dread, damned to being trapped in the present.
-Trapped here in the White Eagle.
-Passing dogs whimper and cower.
-Children go wide-eyed and quietly smile.
-The drunks, well… we’re entirely oblivious.
-Except tonight when I arrived late and frightfully sober.
+While the upstairs is, for the most part, no longer a den of prostitutes & opium smokers and while the Shanghai tunnels in the basement have been bricked-up, this building, in the industrial dockside region of Northeast Portland, retains a residual dark energy which drifts up your pant leg like a draft of unholy breath, twisting your knee, singeing your thigh, chilling your tailbone, creeping along your spine, slithering between vertebrae, crawling in quick bursts, as an arachnid, alarming the hairs at the back of your neck, until it infects your brain, a dark-spotted potato blighted by dreadful thoughts.
+Even during the day, dog passersby whimper.
+Children gaze absently and smile at upstair windows.
+Drunks feel the eeriness and medicate the nerves into oblivion.

 Is the place haunted?
 Who am I to say?
 I get creeped-out by a dollop of mayonnaise left atop a lunch counter.
-If you were to ask the professionals, the paranormal researchers-for-hire and the self-published authors of ghost stories, they’d tell you the White Eagle is not just the vessel of many maligned spirits, but within this building is a veritable Gateway to Hell.
+If you were to ask the professionals, the paranormal researchers-for-hire and the self-published authors of ghost stories, they’d tell you the White Eagle is not just the vessel of many maligned spirits, but the location of a veritable Gateway to Hell.
 On the second floor, the first two rooms off the stairway were once conjoined via secret passageway.
-This passageway has since been bricked and turned into counterpart closets in either room, but the vortex of the damned supposedly remains between the rooms.
-Home may be where you hang your hat, but this particular hell is where you hang your coat.
+This passageway has since been bricked and turned into closets in either room; the ominous door to nowhere converted into a benign place to hang your hat.
+Yet the vortex of the damned supposedly remains between the rooms.

 Vic in the Tunnels beneath White Eagle